Services

 • Strategy and target formulation

-• Materiality analysis
+• Double materiality analysis

 • Sustainability reporting

-• Rules and regulatory compliance
+• Law and regulatory compliance

 • Key messaging, packaging and presentation